easeaico/pulse-go/docs/Methodology/EnvironmentMethodology.md

 An acronyms, initialisms, and a nomenclature table are available in the Glossary section.

 ### Circuit
-The one-dimensional model shown in Figure 1 is further simplified to a zero-dimensional model (Figure 3) by averaging the thermal effects over the entire patient.
+The one-dimensional model shown in @figureref {Environment2DModel} is further simplified to a zero-dimensional model (@figureref {EnvironmentCircuit}) by averaging the thermal effects over the entire patient.
 The %Environment system uses the generic circuit solver in the same way as fluid systems (@ref CircuitMethodology).

 The Ambient node contains both thermal properties (temperature), fluid properties (pressure), and substance properties (volume fraction, aerosol concentration).
 It is assigned as the %Respiratory and Anesthesia Machine circuit&rsquo;s reference node, and therefore, interacts with them directly.
 Any changes to the Ambient node properties automatically propagates through the other systems.

 <center>
 <a href="./Images/Environment/EnvironmentCircuit.png"><img src="./Images/Environment/EnvironmentCircuit.png"></a>
-<i>Figure 3.
-The %Environment circuit consists of 6 nodes that are connected via 8 paths.
+<i>@figuredef {EnvironmentCircuit} The %Environment circuit consists of 6 nodes that are connected via 8 paths.
 There are 8 parameters representing circuit elements that are modified by feedback mechanisms or actions.
 The circuit is used to estimate all environment thermal properties each time step.</i>
 </center><br>

 The clothing thermal insulation/resistance in this model is an average lumped value over the entire patient's body.
-Because clothing insulation cannot be measured for most routine engineering application, tables of measure values for various ensembles can be used as in Table 2 @cite handbook2013fundamentals.
-When a premeasured ensemble cannot be found to match, estimated ensemble insulation can be determined via a summation of the individual garmets as in Table 3 @cite handbook2013fundamentals.
+Because clothing insulation cannot be measured for most routine engineering application, tables of measure values for various ensembles can be used as in @tableref {EnvironmentClothingEnsembles} @cite handbook2013fundamentals.
+When a premeasured ensemble cannot be found to match, estimated ensemble insulation can be determined via a summation of the individual garmets as in @tableref {EnvironmentGarmentInsulation} @cite handbook2013fundamentals.
 An important note is that the clothing resistance remains constant once set, and does not automatically take into account sweat saturation or changes due to submersion.
 These effects could be accounted for by external determination of a new thermal resistance value and set using the environment change action.

 <br><center>
-<i>Table 2.
-Typical insulation for clothing ensembles.</i>
+<i>@tabledef {EnvironmentClothingEnsembles} Typical insulation for clothing ensembles.</i>
 </center>
 | Ensemble Description | Icl (clo) |
 | :----     | :----   |